Coo-per/Jetson-Bolt-Pro-Mods/README.md

 This Repository is dedicated to mods for the Jetson Bolt Pro.
-At the moment the only mod is speedhack - more to come?
+At the moment the only completed mod is speedhack.

 https://www.youtube.com/watch?v=HBDkVcntbl0

+In the Testing folder "Jetson-Read-Controller-Status.ino" is a partially working information display with Speed, temp, odometer, etc. (More details below in "OTHER MODS" section)

 **************